CHESSComputing/StudentProjects/AutomateMetadataInjection.md

     - All 4 fields above are optional -- we can leave them out for now.
   - Sample[CommonName|UnitCell|SpaceGroup|Geometry|MatPedHeatTreatment|MatPedProcessingRoute], MaterialSafetyHazardousSamples
     - Requires manual input, not optional.
-    - However: could make them optional?
-Ask KS & AD if this is OK for now.
+    - Parameters that imply crystallinity: make these optional?
 Unsure:
 - Alignment
   - For tomo: always false